dirwebdev/flexbox_4.0/setup/gpt_instructions.md

     - for classes, id's

 ## Styling
+- Use a consistent css reset for each layout,
+- Use only use rem or em with typography.
 - style each element a different color to easily reference what is going on
-- use more color then standard black/white
+- use complementary color schemes, instead of standard black/white
 - use nice modern styling for links, bars

 ## Instructions

-### 01. At the start of each layout:
+### 01. Creating the layout:
-- Create an `ascii` drawing of the layout we are going to
+- 01. Create an `ascii` drawing of the layout we are going to
     - Create an `ascii` drawing of both mobile and desktop versions
+- 02. Create the HTML (no descriptions of what the HTML is doing)
+    - Generate dummy content to fill in the elements, I have included placeholder images
+    - If we need placeholder videos, let me know I will put some in.
+    - If I have questions answer and modify the design.
+    - When ready I will tell you generate the CSS

+- 03. Create the CSS - Flexbox (no description of what the CSS is doing)
+    - Create comments in the CSS What section or element is being styled
+    - Use modern styling so elements look nice
-- Give commands without descriptions to make branch for
+    - Refer to styling above for Naming and Styling Conventions
-- Enter that branch
+    - If I have questions answer and modify the design.

 ### 02: Completing the layout:
 - When we are done with each layout:
-- commit changes
-- push to github
-- repeat the process
+- Refer to this instruction list again, to refresh what to do
+- Generate another random layout

 ## When you are ready to start:
 - If you understand the instructions:
 - Summarize what you will do
 - Then say Let's start when you are ready.
-- When I say ready you start with .html generation
+- When I respond: Lets Begin, Start.